 Participants will be expected to put in at least seven hours of work each week, but they can work as many hours as they’d like, as our editors are always on call to help with participants’ projects and get them published to our audience.

-The workshop will be held on Monday and Thursday evenings (Pacific Time) from Monday, Sept.
-27th, 2021 to Friday, October 29th, 2021.
+The workshop will be held on evenings (Pacific Time) from Sunday, Dec.
+12th, 2021 to Thursday, December 30th, 2021.
 DON’T WORRY if you cannot attend all of the remote training sessions.
-We understand circumstances are still rapidly changing for many of us, and we will take measures such as sharing extensive notes and recording the training sessions (participants will not be recorded) to ensure resources are accessible to our participants.
+We understand circumstances are rapidly changing for many of us, and we will take measures such as sharing extensive notes and recording the training sessions (participants who do not wish to be recorded will not be recorded) to ensure resources are accessible to our participants.
 It is okay to participate in The Daily’s workshop and other extracurriculars concurrently, as you can shape your own schedule in our program.

-The program fee for 5 weeks is $1245 total (about $249/week), accepted via Paypal.
-This goes toward The Daily’s operational costs, including the pay of Daily editors who staff our program.
+The program fee for 3 weeks is $750 total (about $250/week), accepted via Paypal.
+This goes toward The Daily’s operational costs.
 If participants have any incomplete projects left upon the program’s official end date, we will work with them to see those projects to completion at no additional cost.

-We have both partial and full need-based scholarships available to all students.
-We are committed to offering financial aid scholarships to ALL accepted students with need, and there are no complicated financial forms that we require to enable this process.
+We have both partial and full need-based scholarships available to all students under an honor system.
+We are committed to offering financial aid scholarships to ALL accepted students with need, and you won’t need to fill out any complicated financial forms to enable this process.
 If either a partial or full need-based scholarship would make a difference in helping you participate in our program, simply indicate your preferred amount in the program application and we will work to meet everyone’s need in full.